Community Child and Family Centre

 EACH Child is staffed at the required ratio of educators across all rooms.
 The qualifications of the EACH Child team are consistent with the Education and Care Services National Regulations including holding a current Working with Children Check, Disability Workers Exclusion Scheme check and police check.

 EACH Child educators are recruited to high standards of professionalism, competence and a commitment supporting the developmental and educational progression of children.
-All are qualified with a mix of Early Childhood qualifications ranging from Bachelor of Early Childhood Education, Advanced Diploma level, Diploma and Certificate 3 qualifications.
+All are qualified with a mix of Early Childhood qualifications ranging from Bachelor of Early Childhood Education, Advanced Diploma level, Diploma and Certificate 3 qualifications

 We offer professional development for all team members so that educators maintain currency with best practice guidelines for safe sleeping, first aid, anaphylaxis, asthma and CPR responses and we maintain our quality of care and education within a safe, friendly and stimulating environment.

-Parents need to provide details about how best we can support inclusion and plan care and education for children of all abilities.
+Families need to provide details about how best we can support inclusion and plan care and education for children of all abilities.
 This important information assists with planning your child’s early learning and care with you.

 - a copy of the child’s Immunisation Certificate,